-For the geeks craving high technology, Bliss is even more advanced than Bluestacks 3 that is in beta testing of Nougat, which makes it somewhat different than any other on this list.
+For the geeks craving high technology, Bliss is even more advanced than Bluestacks 3 which is in beta testing of Nougat, which makes it somewhat different than any other on this list.

 9. MEmu – Free

-MEmu is the ideal for although it for office use and productivity purposes but most games should also work as much at its full capacity.
+MEmu is ideal for office use and productivity purposes.
+But most games should also work as much at their full capacity.